-EOC Director The EOC Director is responsible for coordination of response efforts from corporate to support the Field Response Team (FRT) and for efforts to ensure business continuity during the incident.
+EOC Director The EOC Director is responsible for coordination of response efforts from the corporate office to support the Field Response Team (FRT) and for efforts to ensure business continuity during the incident.
 The EOC Director coordinates the actions upon request of the Incident Commander.
-The EOC Director is the main link between the FRT and the EST and is the main informant for the EST. Communications & Media Serves as the coordination point for all public information, media relations and internal information sources.
-Communications & Media is responsible for preparing the FRT and the EST to deal successfully with internal and external communication.
-Regulatory / Government Liaison Provides regulatory guidance and advice to the EST as well as to be a liaison between responding government agencies and the company.
+The EOC Director is the main link between the FRT and the EOC.
+Communications & Media Serves as the coordination point for all public information, media relations and internal information sources.
+Communications & Media is responsible for preparing the FRT and the EOC to deal successfully with internal and external communication.
+Regulatory / Government Liaison / Indigenous Relations Provides regulatory guidance and advice to the EOC as well as to be a liaison between responding government agencies and the company.
 The Regulatory / Government Liaison is responsible for providing support to the field Liaison Officer.
+The Indigenous Relations team will contact any potentially impacted first nation.

 Operations Support The Incident Support Manager speaks directly with the field Deputy Incident Commander, if assigned, or the field Incident Commander.
 The Incident Support Manager provides operational, public safety, planning and logistics support to assist the FRT with developing an effective field Incident Action Plan (IAP).
-Business Impact Support The role of business impact is to identify and work to mitigate all of the negative impacts of the incident on the business as well as to provide business advice and support.
+Business Impact Support The role of business impact is to identify and work to mitigate all the negative impacts of the incident on the business as well as to provide business advice and support.
 The Business Impact Support Manager provides support to the company in the areas of finance / accounting, legal, marketing, risk management and insurance.
-Admin Support The Admin Support Manager provides administrative and technical support to the company in the areas of human resources, information technology, travel, security and reception.
-EHSS Support The Health, Safety & Environment Support Manager is responsible for providing Health, Safety & Environmental support to the FRT.
+Admin Support The Admin Support Manager provides administrative and technical support to the company in the areas of human resources, information technology, travel, security, and reception.
+EHSS Support The Health, Safety & Environment Support is responsible for providing Health, Safety & Environmental support to the FRT.